-Before that I worked at ITA Software on operations infrastructure, and at Ximian and Novell on the Linux desktop and software management systems.
+Before that, I worked at Scout Exchange managing DevOps and ETL, at litl as software team lead for backend software, at ITA Software on operations infrastructure and tools, and at Ximian and Novell on Linux desktop and software management systems.

 I have contributed to countless open-source projects over the years.
 Some are listed below, and much of my more recent work can be found on my GitHub page.

 I live in Columbus, OH with my wife and kids.
 Previously I lived in Cambridge and Boston, MA and Kent, OH.

 I’m an avid hockey fan who pledges allegience to the Boston Bruins and Columbus Blue Jackets.
 In the winter I also enjoy curling at the Columbus Curling Club.

 Products and Projects

 Scout is a software marketplace for connecting hiring managers with search firm recruiters.
 It integrates with applicant tracking systems on both sides, eliminating manual work and opening up jobs to be submitted to by many more recruiters.

 Room for More

 Room for More was a mobile application that frees up space on your phone or tablet by moving photos and videos into the cloud.

 I led the development of the backend services that provide APIs for the mobile clients, receive and store photo and video uploads, transcode videos, and manage user accounts.